dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 ![](/images/streamlet1.png)

-Echo: In Streamlet, every validator must echo every message it receives to all other validators.
+**Echo**: In Streamlet, every validator must echo every message it receives to all other validators.
 Skipping the echo mechanism violates the liveness property of the protocol, even in perfect synchrony.

-Epoch synchronization: Streamlet requires epochs to start in perfect synchrony and to last 2Δ rounds.
+**Epoch synchronization**: Streamlet requires epochs to start in perfect synchrony and to last 2Δ rounds.
 Under this assumption, Streamlet guarantees a new finalization after GST whenever a succession of 5 epochs with honest leaders occurs.

 ## Morphing Streamlet back into HotStuff

-[HotStuff](https://dahliamalkhi.wordpress.com/2018/10/24/hotstuff-three-chain-rules/) already showed how to achieve a simple BFT consensus for blockchains.

 Turning Streamlet into HotStuff is trivial, because Streamlet is built with the same ingredients of HotStuff -- blocks, quorum certificates (QCs), and a 3-chain finality rule:

-HotStuff highest QC: In HotStuff, every validator keeps the highest epoch QC (HighQC) it knows of a parent of a block, instead of a block itself as in Streamlet.
+**HotStuff highest QC**: In HotStuff, every validator keeps the highest epoch QC (HighQC) it knows of a parent of a block, instead of a block itself as in Streamlet.

 As in Streamlet: